athomasq/athomasq.github.io/essays/investing-in-public.md

 ### Portfolio Performance

 So far, all of this seems to be working well.
-My angel portfolio is currently at a **multiple of 1.8 and an IRR of 157%**.
+My angel portfolio is currently at a multiple of 1.8 and an IRR of 157%.

 Here's my performance sliced by year of deployment:

 <img src="/assets/img/irr-table.png" class="image">

 I've invested in 15 startups over the last 2¼ years.
 None of them are dead yet.
-As of Dec 2021, 7 out of 15 have raised further funding (47%).
-This percentage correlates with company vintage:
+As of Dec 2021, 7 out of 15 have raised further funding.
+This percentage correlates with company vintage, as expected:

 *image*